 - Trail 3—Katsura Woods Trail: A medium trail with a focus on nature, 2.4 km of streams, forests and views.

 - Trail 4—Suspension Bridge Trail: A 1.5 km medium route through forests and crossing the Miyamabashi Bridge.
+Features lots of stairs!

 - Trail 5—Peak Loop Trail: An easy route of 0.9 km which is relaxing and allows hikers to admire the flowers.

 - Trail 6—Biwa Waterfall Trail: The second longest at 3.3 km, and the most challenging.
 This is known as “the trail of water”.
 You can pass a waterfall—site of ascetic training—and enjoy the cool forest air.

 - Inariyama Trail: A 3.2 km challenging trail via Mount Inari, this is known as the every-season trail as it always has flowers or leaves to admire.

 - Iroha no Mori Trail: A medium but at times steep 1.5 km trail, which has trees whose initials form the 48-character ancient Japanese alphabet: the iroha.